-- The default admin name and password are netscreen. - The default number of access attempts is 3. - The default manager-ip is 0.0.0.0, and the default subnet mask is 255.255.255.255. - The default privilege for a super-administrator is read-only. - The default admin port is 80. - The default mail alert setting is off. - The default for device reset is on.
+- The default admin name and password are both netscreen. - The default number of access attempts is 3. - The default role attribute is none. - The default manager IP is 0.0.0.0, and the default subnet mask is 255.255.255.255. - The default privilege for a super-admin is read-only. - By default, HTTP redirection is enabled on security devices that ship with ScreenOS 5.1.0 or later. - The default admin port is 80.

+- The default mail alert setting is off.

+- The default for device reset is on.

+- The default primary authentication server is local.
+The secondary authentication server is attempted if the primary server fails.